New Forest Tour

 The New Forest Tour is a group of open-top bus services in the New Forest, running three circular routes around various towns, attractions and villages in the protected forest.
-They are operated by morebus and Bluestar in partnership with Hampshire County Council, New Forest District Council and the New Forest National Park Authority.
+They are operated by Morebus and Bluestar in partnership with Hampshire County Council, New Forest District Council and the New Forest National Park Authority.

 While onboard the tour, passengers are able to hop on and off wherever they would like.
 They can either catch the next tour, or switch between the different routes with the same ticket.
 With audio commentary on the buses, passengers can hear the stories of the people, places and animals of the New Forest, with music and sound effects that is said "to bring the view to life".
-Passengers are able to track buses via live departure times, or visually on a map at bus stops, by visiting the morebus or bluestar websites, or in the bluestar bus and morebus app.
+Passengers are able to track buses via live departure times, or visually on a map at bus stops, by visiting the Morebus or Bluestar websites, or the Morebus bus and Bluestar app.